 An EMG does not show why the problem occurred or what causes it.
-The test looks primarily at how the muscles are reacting to the nerve problem.
+The test looks primarily at how the muscles react to the nerve problem.
 However, a problem in the nerve could exist anywhere between the spine and the muscle.
 Also, the location may not necessarily occur in the spine.
-Still, an EMG helps to determine the damage of a nerve and if a herniated disc or another problem is putting pressure on the nerve roots.
+Still, an EMG helps to determine the damage to a nerve and if a herniated disc or another problem puts pressure on the nerve roots.
 Also, the test may appear normal when a damaged nerve exists.
 This refers to what doctors call a “false negative,” meaning the test results look negative, even though actually positive.

-There are few risks associated with EMG.
-Anytime a doctor inserts a needle into the body, a small chance of infection will exist.
-However, the risk is almost absent in this type of test.
+EMGs do have a small amount of risks associated with them.
+For instance, anytime a doctor inserts a needle into the body, a small chance of infection will exist.
+However, the risk is really small with an EMG test.